Ten mules, one rule: ginger beer, citrus, ice, copper mug.

 The Jamaican Mule

 Dark rum gives the Mule its tropical accent.
-Why you are pouring this tonight Dark rum gives the Mule its tropical accent.
-Funky aged Jamaican rum (Appleton, Smith…
+Why you are pouring this tonight The Jamaican Mule is what happens when the Moscow Mule stops in Kingston for…

 Read the recipe →